 “Now I want you chaps to tell me how do this airborne business,” Leigh-Mallory had said.
 But after listening to Gavin and his staff for a while, he then remarked flatly: “I don’t think anybody can do that.”

 Gavin exploded: “What do you mean nobody can do that?
 We just got through doing it in Sicily!”

-Meantime, since March 1944, the 8th Air Force had been fighting a series of prolonged battles with the German Jagdwaffe (Fighter force) over the Reich.
-With the RAF flying fighter sweeps over Normandy and within the Seine, and the Mustangs prowling over eastern France and Germany, the Luftwaffe began to lose the war of attrition.
+Meantime, since March 1944, the US 8th Air Force had been fighting a series of prolonged battles with the German Jagdwaffe (Fighter force) over the Reich.
+With the RAF flying fighter sweeps over Normandy and south of the Seine river, and with American P-51 Mustangs prowling over eastern France and Germany, the Luftwaffe began to lose the war of attrition.

 However, the claims of destruction meted out to the German Luftwaffe proved so fantastic that many in Allied circles proved unwilling to accept them.
 This skepticism prompted the broaching of elaborate plans to cover the landings, in anticipation of a huge battle for air supremacy over the beachheads.

 One SHAEF (Supreme Headquarters Allied Expeditionary Force) estimate assumed that between 300 and 400 German fighter aircraft would contest the landings.
 Leigh-Mallory, in typical overcompensation, feared that the Germans would strike at “Overlord’s” weakest links – the invasion fleet at Britain’s south ports.